John Fowles: Literary career

 In late 1960, though he had already drafted The Magus, Fowles began working on The Collector.
 He finished his first draft of The Collector in a month, but spent more than a year making revisions before showing it to his agent.
 Michael S. Howard, the publisher at Jonathan Cape, was enthusiastic about the manuscript.
 The book was published in 1963 and when the paperback rights were sold in the spring of that year, it was "probably the highest price that had hitherto been paid for a first novel," according to Howard.
 British reviewers found the novel to be an innovative thriller, and several American critics detected a serious promotion of existentialist thought.

 The success of The Collector meant that Fowles could stop teaching and devote himself full-time to a literary career.
 Film rights to the book were optioned and it was adapted as a feature film of the same name in 1965.
-Against the advice of his publisher, Fowles insisted that his second published book be The Aristos, a non-fiction collection of philosophy essays.
+Against the advice of his publisher, Fowles insisted that his second published book be The Aristos, a non-fiction collection of philosophical essays.
 Afterward, he set about collating all the drafts he had written of what would become his most studied work, The Magus.

-In 1965 Fowles left London, moving to Underhill, a farm on the fringes of Lyme Regis, Dorset.
+In 1965, Fowles left London, moving to Underhill, a farm on the fringes of Lyme Regis, Dorset.
 The isolated farm house became the model for The Dairy in the book Fowles was writing: The French Lieutenant's Woman (1969).
 Finding the farm too remote, ("total solitude gets a bit monotonous," Fowles remarked), in 1968 he and his wife moved to Belmont, in Lyme Regis (Belmont was formerly owned by Eleanor Coade), which Fowles used as a setting for parts of The French Lieutenant's Woman.
 In this novel, Fowles created one of the most enigmatic female characters in literary history.
 His conception of femininity and myth of masculinity as developed in this text is psychoanalytically informed.